Introduction to Caching and Caching Strategies

 Solution of Cache Invalidation using various Caching Strategies

 When data in the database is constantly being updated, it is important to ensure that the cache is also updated to reflect these changes.
 Otherwise, the application will serve outdated or stale data.
-So, we use cache invalidation techniques to maintain the consistency of the cache.
+So, we use cache invalidation techniques to maintain the cache consistency.

 We mostly use five types of caching strategy to solve the problem of cache invalidation: Cache-aside strategy, Read-through strategy, Write-through strategy, Write-around strategy and Write-back strategy.
 We have already discussed the cache-aside strategy in the above section.
 So let's discuss the rest of them.